-Office Tenancy Agreement: The Essential Office Leasing Terms & Stages You Will Need to Know
+The Essential Office Leasing Stages You Need to Know

 When it comes to leasing an office, you could face a lot of bumps whilst embarking on that journey.
 Being able to weave through these obstacles is not only an important skill, but a necessity if you want good value for your office rental.
-One of the more important parts of the office leasing process is the Tenancy Agreement.
-We’ve laid out some important basic terms and details pertaining to the Tenancy Agreement below.
+We’ve laid out the stages of leasing an office space from sending the enquiry to signing the tenancy agreement.

-A document which is not legally binding that describes the main terms and conditions to be agreed upon by both the Tenant and Landlord.
+If you like the office space you viewed, the next step is to issue Letter of Intent (LOI), a document which is not legally binding describes the main terms and conditions to be agreed upon by both the Tenant and Landlord.

 The Letter of Offer (LOO) is a legally binding document that further spells out more terms that are found in the Tenancy Agreement.
 Once the details are agreed between both parties, the Tenant will sign the LOO and proceed to make payments for certain items such as the Security Deposit.

 After the LOO is signed, the landlord’s legal counsel will present the Tenancy Agreement to the Tenant, outlining the Terms and Conditions applicable to both parties (as stated in the LOO).